AUSrKrip/AUSr_Bot-Commands/README.md

 ![AUSr_Bot](/AUSr_Bot.png)

 🤖 Node.js-Powered Twitch Bot 🎮
-I’ve developed a Twitch bot packed with awesome features, custom commands and more.

 If you'd like to have this bot in your channel, feel free to send me a DM on Discord: https://discordapp.com/invite/QUkEEvb